 Depression can seem impossible to overcome.
 But many people underestimate the powerful healing effect that very simple, seemingly unrelated, changes to our lives can have on depression.

 Those foundational elements, of which we’ve no doubt heard referenced a thousand times about our general health, are things like sleep, food, and exercise.
-At this point, we’re so used to hearing them being tirelessly advised in the sphere of modern life that we often make the mistake of having put little thought into what it might mean to utilize these elements.
-With depression, in particular, a return to the “basics” is often just the tonic that is needed.
+At this point, we’re so used to hearing them being tirelessly advised in the sphere of modern life that we often make the mistake of not putting enough thought into what it might mean to utilize these elements.
+With depression, in particular, a return to the “basics” is often just the tonic that's needed.

 Depression all too often involves the neglect of the “basics.”